yarafe/Test/README.md

 In this guide, we will outline two distinct integration scenarios with Microsoft Sentinel.
 The initial scenario involves integrating FortiGate with Sentinel through a Linux machine, while the second scenario focuses on FortiAnalyzer integration utilizing the Fluentd plugin.

 Starting from version 7.4.0, FortiAnalyzer introduced support for log forwarding to log analytics workspace and other public cloud services through Fleuntd.
 You can visit the [link](https://docs.fortinet.com/document/fortianalyzer/7.4.0/new-features/198909/fluentd-support-for-public-cloud-integration) for more details.

+As we are aware, retaining logs on a FortiGate device consumes instance resources such as disk space, CPU, and memory.
+To address this, the option to forward logging to FortiAnalyzer or a dedicated log server is available.
+Additionally, some clients perceive Microsoft Sentinel as an advantageous complement to FortiGuard for detecting attacks and threats.
+Having Sentinel as a central hub for logging can prove beneficial for SOC teams, serving as an umbrella monitoring and alerting system for the entire infrastructure.
+Conversely, log forwarding to Sentinel may incur significant costs, necessitating the implementation of an efficient filtering mechanism.
+This underscores the importance of integrating Fluentd with FortiAnalyzer.
+This integration enhances FortiAnalyzer with an additional vital functionality, complementing its existing advantages, allowing for effective log filtering and ensuring a streamlined, cost-effective process.

 ## Data Flow